USS Aylwin (DD-47): Pre-World War I

-Aylwin was commissioned into the U.S. Navy on 17 January 1914, under the command of Lieutenant Commander Leigh C. Palmer, the former naval aide of U.S. Secretary of the Navy Josephus Daniels.
+Aylwin was commissioned into the U.S. Navy on 17 January 1914.
 Following a short cruise to Cuba, Aylwin conducted operations off the North Carolina coast in April.
 On 6 April, she and sister ships Benham and Parker were exercising off the North Carolina coast, about 15 nmi off the Diamond Shoals lightship.
 An explosion ripped through the forward fire room on Aylwin, injuring three men.
 Benham loaded the three wounded sailors and sped to the naval hospital at Norfolk, Virginia, while Parker took on the remainder of Aylwin's crew.
 One of the injured men died on Benham before landfall was made in Virginia; another died a short time later.
 The crews of all three destroyers raised $250 to help defray funeral expenses for the widow of one of the men.

 Aylwin remained afloat but, unmanned, was towed into Norfolk by Parker and U.S. Navy tug Sonoma, arriving on 7 April.
 According to a report in The Washington Post, Aylwin made it to port with only five hours of buoyancy to spare.
 The report described the fore deck of the ship as "badly rent and torn up" and noted that two of the destroyer's four stacks were knocked out of alignment by the blast, with one askew at a 25° angle from its normal position.
 The newspaper speculated that faulty metal in the No. 1 boiler's mud drum was the cause of the explosion.
 Although repairs were estimated to take roughly three months, Aylwin was placed out of commission and remained inactive for more than a year at the Norfolk Navy Yard.